Skip to main content

 An example I often give is I remember early in my work in this having a conversation with, and now most of my conversations are with people I’m not in deep relationship with, it’s I’m traveling to a church or I’m going to a school, but this was back when it was like someone I have been ministering to for years.
 Have a conversation.
 It gets really intense.
 I was completely surprised by it.

 And at one point I just stopped and said, “OK, this seems really important to you.
 Can you tell me a little bit more about why it’s so important?
 Why does this feel so central?
 Where is this emotion coming from?”
 And the conversation we got into had nothing to do with politics.
-It was about family background.
-It was about some past difficult experiences.
+It was about family background and some past difficult experiences.
 It was about her sense of who she was and who were her kind of people and who were the good guys and who were the bad guys.

 And so I think the challenge is not only is politics wrapped up in all those things, which makes sense because of course it’s about our lives and our communities, and it makes sense that it would be all wrapped up in these emotions and stories and backgrounds, but we’re not aware of it.
 We don’t talk about it.
 We think it’s just about the policies and the politicians.